Codazzi tensor: Examples

-Rigidity of Codazzi tensors
+Rigidity

 Matsushima and Tanno showed that, on a Kähler manifold, any Codazzi tensor which is hermitian is parallel.
 Berger showed that, on a compact manifold of nonnegative sectional curvature, any Codazzi tensor h with tr_{g}h constant must be parallel.
 Furthermore, on a compact manifold of nonnegative sectional curvature, if the sectional curvature is strictly positive at least one point, then every symmetric parallel 2-tensor is a constant multiple of the metric.